ignatiusmb/mauss.dev/content/help.md

 ### Monthly Digests

-Just like the name suggests, it's a monthly summation.
+See the world through my eyes.
 A compilation of everything I find interesting, informative, thought-provoking, or just something relevant happening in that month.
-The post is divided into 3 main sections:
+I'll try my best to always keep it around 10 minutes read, but you can also skip to the sections you're interested in.
+The post is divided into 3 main sections with a couple bonus sections:

 1. [Article | Content | Music | Video] of the month
    - Each accompanied with their own honorable mentions
+   - There will only be 3 mentions and 4 at max on some occasion
 2. Headlines of the month
+   - Hot topics and news that happened in that month
+   - Articles or relevant sources will be linked below the summary
 3. Detailed monthly recap
+   - List of some news or activity on that day
-   - Limited to 3 items per day
+   - Limited to 3 items at max per day
+   - No guarantee that every day will have a list

+These sections above can be accessed or shared immediately by linking their hashes, for example you could add `#music-of-the-month` at the end of the URL to immediately jump to the section.
+Available for headlines as well, and for detailed monthly recap, just add the date number at the end of it `#24`, but as mentioned before there's no guarantee that every day would have it.

 ## [Posts](posts)